reactioncommerce/reaction-docs/public-docs/core-plugins-search.md

 ## ui-search plugin

-The `ui-search` package implements the client-side elements of search - a UI interface, and a subscription to the SearchResults publication created by the search-mongo package.
+The `ui-search` plugin implements the client-side elements of search - a UI interface, and a subscription to the SearchResults publication created by the search-mongo plugin.

 To subscribe to the SearchResults publication, you must provide the collection you wish to search, the search term (`searchQuery`), and optionally the `facets` you wish to filter by.